 - 64% had difficulty climbing a short flight of stairs or taking a bath

 Tasks taken for granted by healthy individuals require special effort, forethought, and often dependence on others for people living with rheumatoid arthritis.

-Fatigue can be considered a directive of daily living with chronic arthritis.
-Fatigue can be considered a warning by the body that you need rest.
+Fatigue can be considered an aspect of daily living with chronic arthritis.
+Fatigue is a warning by the body that you need rest.
 Without fatigue as an indicator you would likely push yourself to do more and cause harm to your body and your joints.